chromilo/udacity-suse-scholarship/README.md

 ---
 Day 62:
 1. Yesterday and the days before, I completed up to lessons 6.12.
 2. Today I completed all the lessons for Hardened Microservices Environment.
-Enjoyed this lesson more than the past two.Instructor was easy to understand and demos were systematic.
+Enjoyed this lesson more than the past two.
+Instructor was easy to understand and demos were systematic.
 Progressing along with project, fixed my issue running helm from SUSE vm.
 Working on docker-bench again and hardening the environment.
-Going at it hard on my own and hoping to submit it this weekend so I can concentrate on my Georgia Tech lessons.
+Going at it hard on my own and hoping to submit it this weekend so I can concentrate on my Georgia Tech lessons starting Monday.
 Currentl behind 3 lessons there.
 3. Busy with Georgia Tech final exam review for actual exam on Dec 9.
 ---
 Day 61: